Sherlock113/language-digger/blog/ten-tips-to-keep-your-learning-momentum-alive.md

 ## 8. Redefine "free time"

 It’s common to feel like there aren’t enough hours in the day, but consider how you’re really using your free moments.
-Maybe you can repurpose half an hour of scrolling through social media into reading an article or practicing a new exercise.
+Maybe you can repurpose half an hour of scrolling through social media into reading an article or practising a new exercise.
 Look closely at your day.
 You might find more learning opportunities than you think.

 ## 9. Ignore naysayers

 Let them talk.
-Remember – those who judge you will always find something to criticize, regardless of what you do.
+Remember – those who judge you will always find something to criticise, regardless of what you do.
 Their opinions shouldn’t dictate how you invest in yourself.
 Keep reminders of why you started.
 Maybe it’s a personal story, a rejection letter that drives you, or a future goal that excites you.
 When you trust your own path, criticism becomes background noise.

 ## 10. Trust in future returns